Itosken/itosken.github.io/index.md

 =========
 >Graduate with a Bachelor's of Science in Computer Science
 >and to apply my newfound knowledge to help myself and
->others in the professional world.
+>others in the professional industry.

 ----